Are PDHs (formerly CMHs) the same as ASHA CEUs?Dec 28, 2020

 - Your attendance can be documented by a third party such as an employer, educational institution, or sponsoring organization.

-ASHA requires 30 Certification Maintenance Hours (CMH) every 3 years to maintain your certification.
-CMH is the term that ASHA uses to describe any type of professional development hour that counts toward your certification.
+ASHA requires 30 Professional Development Hours (PDH) every 3 years to maintain your certification.
+Each of these professional development hours count toward your certification maintenance.

 Examples of Accepted Professional Development Activities